| Factor Payments to Abroad. Definition |

 The World Investment Report 2003 focuses on the foreign direct

-and international investment agreements (IIA) in attracting FDI to a
+policies and international investment agreements (IIA) in attracting

 Part One discusses the overall trends in FDI.
 FDI flows have dropped